Safadi Lecture 2023

 James Nelson and Anna Louise Raymond Professor of Neurology

-Chair of Neurology
+Chairman of Neurology

 Mark Siegler

-Executive Director, Bucksbaum Institute of Clinical Excellence
+Executive Director Emeritus, Bucksbaum-Siegler Institute of Clinical Excellence

 Julian Solway